ljzycmd/RAWBlur/README.md

 ---

 > We explore the blur formation process and propose to synthesize realistic blurs in RAW space rather than RGB space for real-world video deblurring.
 A novel blur synthesis pipeline RAWBlur and a corresponding UHFRaw (ultra-high-framerate RAW video) dataset are presented.
-Corresponding experiments and analysis demonstrate the proposed pipeline can help existing video deblurring models generalize well in the real blurry scenarios.
+Corresponding experiments and analysis demonstrate the proposed pipeline can help existing video deblurring models generalize well in real blurry scenarios.

 <div aligh="center>
 <img src="./assets/teaser.png" align="middle">